- Chart

 Investment Approach and Strategy

-Strategy: The ETF aims to replicate the performance of a specific index, the Dow Jones Asia/Pacific Select Dividend Index, which focuses on companies exhibiting strong dividend yields.
+Strategy: The ETF aims to track the performance of a specific index (e.g., Dow Jones Asia Pacific Select Dividend Index) which comprises dividend-paying equities from developed and emerging markets in the Asia/Pacific region.

-Composition The ETF primarily holds a diversified portfolio of common stocks of companies domiciled in or primarily doing business in the Asia/Pacific region, with a focus on dividend-paying stocks.
+Composition The ETF primarily holds a diversified portfolio of stocks of companies located in the Asia/Pacific region.
+These companies are selected based on their dividend-paying history and expected future dividend payouts.

 Market Position